• Madge Tennent

 Tyree’s portrait career began during the war, painting fellow Marines and their loved ones while sending lengthy love letters back to Margo.
 After the war, the couple married and raised seven children.
 In 1952, Tyree returned to the South Pacific with his family, living for extended periods in Guam, O‘ahu, Maui, and Hawai‘i Island.
 These islands became both home and inspiration, as he continued traveling and painting scenes from places like Palau, Fiji, Tahiti, Samoa, and the Solomon Islands.

 Over a career spanning three decades, Tyree became widely known for his lush, romantic portraits of island women—often set against tropical backdrops of beaches or jungle foliage.
 Working primarily in oils on board, and occasionally with pastels or canvas, he captured the beauty and mystique of Pacific life.
 His work remains a significant visual record of Polynesian and Micronesian culture during the mid-20th century, with Hawai‘i serving as a central and enduring muse.
+During his time in Lāhainā, Tyree’s work was admired and collected by the Martin family, and several of his pieces remain in their permanent collection today.

 • Nancy Lane